jengalas/bwaf-bbw/_programs/leadership-awards-gala.md

       honorees.

-      See below for honorees, sponsorship, and ticket information.
+      See below for ticket, honorees, and sponsorship information.
   - template: buttons-block
     button:
       - button_text: Tickets